panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 user.name; // => 'Jon Snow'
 ```

-Looking at line 2 of the `User` body you'll see `name;` declaration of a public instance field `name`.
+`name;` inside the body of the class declares a public field `name`.

-The public fields declared such a way are more readable: you just look at the declarations and you know what data the class manipulates.
+The public fields declared such a way is expressive: simply looking at the fields declarations you understand on what data operates the class.

 Moreover, the class field can be initialized right away at declaration.